 The combination of increased costs, project delays, damage, and headaches from all the hassle should definitely get you thinking about prevention.
-Unfortunately, there’s no way to guarantee that you won’t be targeted.
-The good news is that when bad things happen you can benefit from the lessons learned.
+There’s no way to guarantee that you won’t be targeted.
+However, by taking a little extra care and time up front, you can help reduce exposure and make your job-site less of a target.
 We’ve taken the time to develop a list of prevention tips from our experts in the field that will help keep your job-site safe and secure.

-We recognize that common keying saves time and money as long as one employee’s lost key doesn’t halt work.
-However, it’s important to remain two steps ahead of the job-site criminal whose keys could easily start your equipment.
+- Immobilize your mobile equipment.
+We recognize that common keying saves time and money, however, it’s important to remain two steps ahead of the job-site criminal whose keys could easily start your equipment.
 Block in your mobile equipment with your trailer.
-Record identifying numbers, or consider registering equipment through a private company such as National Equipment Register
+Another option is keyless ignition or transponder chip keys that replace the manufacturers key.
+Keyless ignition will require a PIN to be entered to operate the equipment.
+You can also install telematics which use GPS technology to monitor and track equipment.
+Be sure to record identifying numbers, or consider registering equipment through a private company such as National Equipment Register.

+- Be smart with your trash.
 Often, appliances are a target in new construction.
 Don’t put empty refrigerator, stove, microwave or dishwasher boxes at the curb or in your trash area.
-These are definite triggers for those thieves that are looking for a quick opportunity.
+These are definite triggers for thieves that are looking for a quick opportunity.
 If appliances are stolen, residual damage may be caused to the floors, doorways and counters of the house.